Avaiga/guiext-template/README.md

 - `taipy_gui_ext_library/`: The directory where all the Python and TypeScript code for the extension library can be found.<br/>
-   Note that this repository's name is ultimately the root directory of the Python package that you will build.<br/>
+   Note that this repository's name is ultimately the root directory of the Python package you will build.<br/>
    This directory contains the following:
-   - `frontend/`: The directory where all the frontend code is located.<br/>
+   - `front-end/`: The directory where all the front-end code is located.<br/>
       This directory contains the following:
       - `src/`: Where the source files for components are located.
-         - `index.ts`: the entry point for the frontend bundle.<br/>
+         - `index.ts`: the entry point for the front-end bundle.<br/>
-           This file typically just exports all the component classes so they can be used by Taipy GUI.
+           This file typically just exports all the component classes so Taipy GUI can use them.
          - `Element.tsx`: TypeScript source for the React component associated with the custom element called "element", as defined in the method `get_elements()` of the `ElementLibrary` subclass.